 Understand Sutton's Bitter Lesson, why general methods that use computation consistently outperform human-engineered heuristics, and how this principle shapes every modern AI architecture decision.

-Compare tokenization algorithms, understand vocabulary size tradeoffs, analyze the multilingual tokenization tax, and handle Unicode edge cases in production.
+Master tokenization algorithms (BPE, WordPiece, SentencePiece), understand vocabulary size tradeoffs, and analyze the multilingual tokenization tax.

 Trace the full evolution from count-based methods through Word2Vec/GloVe to contextual BERT/GPT representations.
 Understand the distributional hypothesis, embedding geometry, and when to use static vs contextual embeddings in production.